berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 Many people keep repeating that Ruby is slow.
 It is.
 But that doesn't matter, because your database is so much slower that it is the bottleneck.
-So, an alternative title would be "Ruby is slow, but that doesn't matter for you".
+So, an alternative title would be "Ruby is slow, but that doesn't matter for you."

 While writing a gem that [offers key-value storage in your existing Postgresql database](https://github.com/berkes/postgres_key_value), and benchmarking it,